driggl/linklog/README.md

 # LinkLog

-A linklog application for Modern Web developers to connect multple blogs together
+A linklog application for Modern Web developers to connect multiple blogs together

 The official version is available at: https://webdevflow.com